 1. Airline check‑in (departure airport)

 Airlines are bound by carrier liability regulations.
-If they transport a passenger who is denied entry, the airline must fly them back at its own cost and may pay fines.
-Therefore, at check‑in, the agent will verify that you have:
+If they transport a passenger who is denied entry, the airline must fly them back at its own cost.
+Therefore, at check‑in, the agent will verify that you have a return or onward ticket proving you'll leave within the allowed period.

 2. Immigration at the destination